samuel-cole/Katastratig/README.md

 # Katastratig
-Game focused on dodging being produced as part of an AIE grou project.
+Game focused on dodging being produced as part of an AIE group project.